I want to ski

 How to read conditions before you leave

-Wind warning at the summit: the open back bowls and upper mountain will be unpleasant.
-Ski the trees instead.
+• Wind at the summit: the open back bowls and upper mountain can be unpleasant.
+Sheltered terrain may feel better.

-Extreme cold: below −25°C at the summit, every lift ride is real exposure.
+• Extreme cold: very low summit temperatures make every lift ride feel like real exposure.

 When to pivot entirely